briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

 illegal processing of drug documents, the commission of a felony offense of unauthorized use of a vehicle, illegally transmitting multiple commercial electronic mail messages or unauthorized access of a computer in violation of Ohio R.C.
-2923.421 or the commission of a violation of any provision of Ohio R.C.
+[2923.421][ORC Section 2923.421] or the commission of a violation of any provision of Ohio R.C.
 [Chapter 3734][ORC Chapter 3734], other than Ohio R.C.
-3734.18, that relates to hazardous wastes, shall do either of the following:
+[3734.18][ORC Section 3734.18], that relates to hazardous wastes, shall do either of the following:

     1. _(1)_ With another person or persons, plan or aid in planning the commission of any of the specified offenses;